 Is Tennessee in a state of emergency?

-- On August 28, 2020 Governor Bill Lee signed an executive order to extend the state of emergency through September 30, 2020.
+- In December, Governor Bill Lee signed an executive order to extend the state of emergency through February 27, 2021.
 Find all the details of the order here.

 Will I have to get my temperature taken?